No More Bets: Critical reception

-The Japan Times stated that "Crime action film “No More Bets,” which has topped the Chinese box office since its release in early August, offers an unprecedented peek into the intricate workings of cybercrime in Southeast Asia."
+The Japan Times stated that "Crime action film "No More Bets," which has topped the Chinese box office since its release in early August, offers an unprecedented peek into the intricate workings of cybercrime in Southeast Asia."

 The South China Morning Post described the movie as an "idiotic take on a very serious subject" powered by "histrionic scaremongering and xenophobia", while The Diplomat points out that "almost every character is Chinese", including the criminals and their victims, and the movie accurately depicts the "self-contained mini-Chinas of Southeast Asia".

 Controversies

 Ban by Cambodia

 The Ministry of Culture and Fine Arts of Cambodia announced on 27 September 2023 that it will not allow No More Bets to be screened in theatres over fears the film would damage Cambodia's international reputation.
 In particular, the Ministry fears that the film would discourage foreign investors and tourists from Cambodia.
 Although the film is set in fictional country of "Canaan" (迦南), Khmer text can be seen throughout the film.'
 Pa Chanrouen, President of the Cambodia Institute for Democracy, said to news site Cambodianess that “the movie will make international tourists scared of coming to Cambodia."
 The Ministry of Culture and Fine Arts has cooperated with other government agencies to restrict access to the film in Cambodia.
 The Ministry of Posts and Telecommunication in particular was tasked with censoring clips of the film online and stopping its spread through social media.
 According to the Spokesperson of the Ministry of Culture and Fine Arts, Song Man, the ministry sent a letter to the Embassy of China in Phnom Penh asking them to cooperate with Cambodian authorities.
 They also requested Chinese authorities halt showings of the film in China.
-According to a report by the United Nations released on 29 August 2023, at least 100,000 people may be held in Cambodia where they are forced to operate scams.